 Concept

-Academic Heritage Team, TU Delft Library
+Academic Heritage, History and Art, TU Delft Library

 Graphic design